 What is the Hosted Service?

-Please note, the Hosted Service is sunsetting in Q1 2023, but it will remain available to chains that are not supported on the decentralized network.
+Please note, the Hosted Service will begin sunsetting in Q1 2023, but it will remain available to chains that are not supported on the decentralized network.
 Developers are encouraged to migrate their subgraphs as more chains are supported.
 Each chain will have their hosted service equivalents gradually sunset to ensure developers have enough time to migrate subgraphs to the decentralized network.
 Read more about the sunsetting of the Hosted Service here.